SimDeveloper-cripto/c_tcp_server_socket/README.md

 /include contains all header files. <br />
 /src contains all source files. <br />
 /bin contains the executable file. <br />
+/mysql contains bash scripts used to interact with the DBMS. <br />

 ## Test the server